 Jordanna is a Licensed Professional Counselor (LPC) and is available to provide clinical supervision to Licensed Associate Counselors (LAC), Licensed Masters Social Workers (LMSW) and Marriage and Family Therapists (MFT) in compliance with the Arizona Board of Behavioral Health Examiners (AZBBHE) guidelines.

 How many hours of clinical supervision are needed to apply for independent licensure?

 The AZBBHE requires 100 hours of clinical supervision over a minimum of two years.

 How many hours of clinical supervision can Jordanna provide?

 Jordanna can provide 100 hours of supervision for LACs, 50 hours for LMSW's and 50 hours for LMFT's.

 I have several years of clinical supervision experience in Community Mental Health as well as in Tribal Communities.
 I have been supervising interns for the bulk of my career.
-I have mentored and trained undergrad and grad students, interns, newly licensed providers and other providers.
-Coming from an underserve population I have special insight into the BIPOC, rural and underserved communities.
+I have mentored and trained undergrad and grad students, interns, newly licensed providers and other providers to licensure.
+As a Navajo woman, coming from an underserved population I have special insight into the issues faced by BIPOC, rural and underserved communities.